freenetcoder/freenetcoder/README.md

 <h3 align="center">Legend is Back! <a href="https://dexscreener.com/solana/duu8nwftn4odbn6ggm1rrqmhu2cqxrhzgwqvh6qkgrdt">GRIMM on Solana</a><br/></h3>
 <p align="center">We see existing conditions and systems of control, not governed by logic or reason but by greed, subversion, bureaucracy, censorship, and inefficiency.
 We have a strong distrust for inherently flawed and corrupt systems.
-Our value transparency, privacy, and real decentralization</p>
+Our value transparency, privacy, and real decentralization.
+GRIMM on Solana is a fan token.
+Part of history.
+With respect to OG miners and Bitcoin maximalists</p>

 <p align="center"><code align="center">SOLANA SCA: DuU8nwfTN4odbN6ggm1rrQmHu2CqxRHZgwqVH6QKGRdt</code></p><p align="center">